Ricardo Karam: Takreem

-TAKREEM AMERICA

-In 2019, TAKREEM AMERICA was established to connect Arab Americans and Middle Eastern Immigrants to their roots, enabling them to join forces with the thriving youth of their motherland and all those who embody a dynamic, different way of putting the region at the forefront of the international stage with the mission to endorse a much needed change.

-TAKminds

-In 2018, Karam launched TAKminds, a space designed to allow change-makers to interact.
-The new forum was intended to shed light on the societal challenges and obstacles that emerging talents face and try to overcome on a daily basis.
-TAKminds was created from TAKREEM, to celebrate the talents of the Arab world, and to provide them with a platform where they can connect, and create sustainable communities in the Arab world.

 Peacomms

-In 2021, Karam founded Peacomms, a coaching and public speaking training platform through which experienced and skilled professionals provide advice and guidance to help business executives develop their communication skills, thus bettering their overall performance.
-Peacomms targets selected personalities and tackles executive development, personalized coaching, and team coaching, thus acting as a solid catalyst for both personal and professional growth.
+In 2021, Karam founded Peacomms, a coaching and public speaking training platform.

+Shining Stars of Hope

+In 2023, Karam launched the ″Shining Stars of Hope″, a fundraising Christmas event to support struggling Lebanese artists.

 Podcast series

 In his original podcast featured interviews with change-makers.
-His first guest was HRH Prince Ali bin Hussein of Jordan, son of King Hussein bin Talal and his third wife Queen Alia, half-brother of King Abdullah and President of the West Asian Football Federation, who made bold statements that became the talk of the town.
+His first guest was HRH Prince Ali bin Hussein of Jordan, son of King Hussein bin Talal and his third wife Queen Alia, half-brother of King Abdullah and president of the West Asian Football Federation, who made bold statements that became the talk of the town.
 Other prestigious guests followed such as literary Mr. Amine Maalouf, Palestinian political icon Hanan Ashrawi, media figure Baria Alamuddin and Lebanese-American poet, essayist, and visual artist Etel Adnan.
+Karam also conducted an interview with journalist Giselle Khoury her final interview, just a couple of weeks before her passing.
+During the Gaza war, Karam engaged in insightful discussions with Leila Khaled, the Palestinian militant, and Ghassan Abu-Sittah, the doctor who ventured into Gaza to save the wounded, putting his own life in danger.